ArenAlyahya/ProjectCheckpointOption1/README.md

 ## Steps  to run your Docker images on Kubernetes Engine:

-1. create a project.
+1. Create a project.
-2. Enable GKE
+2. Enable GKE.
 3. Enable container registry.
-4. Open Cloud shell
+4. Open Cloud shell.
-5. download Jupiter, Apache hadoop, Spark and  Sonar Qube and Sonar Scanner images and store it in container registry.
+5. Download Jupiter, Apache hadoop, Spark and  Sonar Qube and Sonar Scanner images and store it in container registry.
    * Note that depending on the project ID, replace <PROJECT_ID> in the following command to the original ID.
     ![alt text](https://github.com/ArenAlyahya/ProjectCheckpointOption1/blob/main/screenshots/ProjectID.png)